'A Loud Crunching Sound': Multiple Cars Side-Swiped In Brighton

 Lilligren said the driver sped down Gould Street.

-“The rate at which they took off, they knew they did something wrong.
+“The rate at which they took off, suggests they knew they did something wrong.
 It wasn’t like oh I scraped it and I don’t want to leave my number.
 This is – I’m just running,” said Lilligren.

 “Not caring, trying to get away – no heart.
 They don’t care,” said Renderos.